 |

-Far and away the best editions of Phantom on DVD and BluRay have been those released by Opening, in France.
+Until the Arrow release, the best editions of Phantom on DVD and bluray had been those released by Opening, in France.
 Their original 2-disc special edition set came out in 2006, and is pictured above.
 It has 5.1 Dolby Digital and dts soundtracks, and it's got them in French and English, as well as standard stereo soundtracks.
 It's 16/9 enhanced, and has plenty of extras, the most significant of which is Deborah Znaty's superb 50 minute documentary featurette, Paradise Regained, which features interviews with Brian De Palma, Paul Hirsch, Paul Williams, William Finley, Jessica Harper, Gerrit Graham, Harold Oblong and Archie Hahn, Ed Pressman, and Larry Pizer.
 It's also got two different theatrical trailers; a ten minute "video postcard" from costume designer Rosanna Norton; a faux advertisement for Phantom action figures featuring William Finley; a short introduction to the film (in French) with Gerrit Graham; and Bob Sinclar's music video for "I Feel For You," which is a little homage to Phantom (and which can be viewed on our Themes page.)

 Unfortunately, this set is marred by someone's mucking around with the dead bird matte, apparently thinking they could improve things.
 We'll explain: In the film, the bird matted over Swan's podium in Beef's airport unveiling changes a bit.
 When Swan is talking at the podium, the bird has one feather sticking out of its butt (or whatever birds use for a butt), and looks like this: